Primordial Gravitational Waves from Phase Transitions during Reheating: Gravitational Waves from Phase Transitions during Reheating

-which corroborates that shorter PTs (characterized by larger values of $\beta/H_*$) suffer larger suppression due to their shorter lifetime.
-We follow Ref.~\cite{Ellis:2020awk} in estimating the lifetime of the source (cf. Eq.~\eqref{eq:lifetime_sw}) by considering the characteristic fluid length (comparable to the mean bubble separation at the time of the PT) divided by the fluid-velocity~\cite{Hindmarsh:2017gnf}; however, we account for the general equation of state of the fluid.
+Here, we have followed Ref.~\cite{Ellis:2020awk} in estimating the lifetime of the source (cf. Eq.~\eqref{eq:lifetime_sw}) by considering the characteristic fluid length (comparable to the mean bubble separation at the time of the PT) divided by $\overline{U}_f$, the root-mean-square fluid-velocity~\cite{Hindmarsh:2017gnf}, given by

+where $\bar{w}$ is the total average enthalpy, given by the sum of the average pressure and energy, and we account for the general equation of state of the fluid.
+Equation~\eqref{eq:lifetime_sw} confirms that shorter PTs (characterized by larger values of $\beta/H_*$) suffer greater suppression due to their shorter lifetime.
 Furthermore, it is interesting to note that for $\omega > 1/3$, the suppression factor $\Upsilon$ could turn into an ``enhancement'' factor, as $\Upsilon(y \to \infty, \omega > 1/3) >1$.
 Finally, for $\omega = 1$, as in kination, Eq.~\eqref{eq:upsilon} is not well defined.
-However, in the limit, one can obtain $\Upsilon(y,1) = \ln y$~\cite{Guo:2024kfk}.
+However, in the limit, one can obtain $\Upsilon(y,1) = \ln y$~\cite{Xiao:2024rsj}.

 Various improvements have been made in understanding acoustic GWs from first-order PTs~\cite{Hindmarsh:2019phv, Guo:2020grp, Gowling:2021gcy, Guo:2024gmu}.
 We adopt the following precise fit expression for the GWs from sound waves, obtained within the sound-shell model~\cite{Guo:2024gmu}